alexchoi330/django_project/README.md

 python3 manage.py migrate
 # run the server
 python3 manage.py runserver
-# create a super admin account to populate the database
-python3 manage.py createsuperuser
 ```

 - access website, open the given local browser url (default is http://127.0.0.1:8000/)

 - to access the admin portal: add admin at the end of the url

 - ctrl + c to exit the local server at any moment